Bayside Melbourne is dog heaven. During shutdown I’ve been walking the beach promenade every day. It provides a complete brain clean.

 Another old salt was the handsome golden Labrador who used to swim straight across the water, keeping in line with his owner walking along the water’s edge.
 The Labrador got slower and slower and then one morning he simply didn’t appear on the beach, but his owner continued to show up.
 And so it goes.

-I always look for the dog owner with the bright blue hair.
-She’s hard to miss even in the stygian gloom of winter at 6am, leading a posse of three small, unkempt terriers across the road.
-Single file, no dog leashes, just the shining beacon of phosphorous blue under the street lamps.
+I always look for the red-haired dog owner leading a posse of three small, unkempt terriers across the road.
+They’re often there before the first light of morning.